rozensoftware/flea/README.md

 - log : reads current key logger file and sends its content to receiver.
 - proclist : displays currently running processes in the system.
 - kill : kills a process.
 Value parameter must include PID.
 - upload : uploads a file to the host from FTP server.
-The file name must be specified in value parameter of the XML command.
+The file name must be specified in the value parameter of the XML command.
 - dir : Retreives content of current directory.
 - cd : Changes the current directory to the new one passed in value parameter (.. means level up).
 - getfile : Downloads a file passed in value parameter to the client.
 The file is read from the current path on the server.